-Call for Diagnostic Cases is Open
+Call for Cases is Open

-Submit Early as slots fill up fast!
+Call for Diagnostic Cases is now OPEN.
+Submit early as slots fill up fast!

 Diagnostic Dilemmas / Challenges are interactive sessions which will allow genetics professionals to present cases of rare knowns and unknowns, as well as share best practices.
 We have three exciting concurrent sessions: